OlGe404/win-11-unattended/README.md

 # How to
 A generic template for the autounattend.xml file was generated with the help of [schneegans.de](https://schneegans.de/windows/unattend-generator/) and checked in as [autounattend_template.xml](autounattend_template.xml).

-Some values in the template are not provided with their actual value, but placeholders.
+Some values in the template are provided as placeholders.
 To use the template, create a file named autounattend.xml, copy the templates content into it and replace all placeholders with the actual value you want to use for the installation.
-Next, place the autounattend.xml file in your Windows installation media root folder and you're done.
+Next, copy the autounattend.xml file inside the root folder of your windows installation media drive and you are ready to go.

 | Placeholder          | Purpose                                        |
 | -------------------- | ---------------------------------------------- |